nader2560/react-redux-firebase/examples/complete/react-native-firebase/README.md

 # React Native Firebase Example

-> Simple example of using native modules with react-redux-firebase by using react-native-firebase
+> Simple example of using native modules with react-redux-firebase-immutable by using react-native-firebase

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).